-A distribution circuits may come in many types of different configurations with different circuit lengths and sector of use.
+A distribution circuit may come in many types of different configurations with different circuit lengths and sector of use.
 But most of them share many common characteristics.
-Generally an electric feeder is one of the circuits or line out from the substation.
+Generally, an electric feeder is one of the circuits or line out from the substation.
 No problem, I am going to give you a video link where you will find a grid distribution substation.

 Primary Power Distribution:

-The mains or mainline incoming feeder is the three phase backbone of the electrical circuit.
-The mains or mainline is generally a modestly of large conductor such as the 500 or 750 kcmil aluminum conductor cable.
-Utilities often designed 400 Ampere for the main feeder and often allow rating of 600 Ampere on emergency situation.
+The mains or mainline incoming feeder is the three-phase backbone of the electrical circuit.
+The mains or mainline is generally a modestly of a large conductor such as the 500 or 750 kcmil aluminum conductor cable.
+Utilities often designed 400 Ampere for the main feeder and often allow rating of 600 Ampere on an emergency situation.

-Ramifications from the mains are one or more laterals, which is also called taps, lateral taps or branch lines.
-These laterals can be single phase, two phases or three phases.
+Ramifications from the mains are one or more laterals, which are also called taps, lateral taps or branch lines.
+These laterals can be single-phase, two phases or three phases.
 Laterals usually have fuses to separate it from the mainline if they are any sudden fault.

-But the most common power distribution system primaries are four-wire, multi grounded system.
-You will find three-phase conductors with a multi grounded neutral system.
-Normally the single phase loads use to served by power transformers which connected between one phase and the neutral system.
+But the most common power distribution system primaries are the four-wire, multi-grounded system.
+You will find three-phase conductors with a multi-grounded neutral system.
+Normally the single-phase loads use to served by power transformers which connected between one phase and the neutral system.

 You will find several configurations for power distribution systems.
-But most of distribution circuits or system is radial for primary and secondary distribution systems.
-These radial circuits has many type of advantages over all networked circuits like,
+But most of the distribution circuits or system is radial for primary and secondary distribution systems.
+These radial circuits have many types of advantages over all networked circuits like,

 - Easy protection during fault current.

-- Fault current is low over most of the circuit.
+- The fault current is low over most of the circuit.

 - Easy to control voltage.